PietPtr/Ex-PART/docs/programming.md

 - The feature list below also details some hacks, tips, and tricks for these features that may ease development or help understanding why something behaves unexpectedly.

+- When driving the same input with two outputs, none of the tools will give warning, the design is just synthesized to ... something.
+Beware.

 # Design Feedback